aliyunuscan/AliYunusCAN/README.md

-## Hi👋, I'm Ali Yunus
+## Hi, I'm Ali Yunus
-I am passionate about game development, working to improve myself in the field of game programming, and producing both individual and team projects.
+I am passionate about game development, working to improve myself in the field of programming, and producing both individual and team projects.
 <!--
 **aliyunuscan/AliYunusCAN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.